piddlingtuna/COMP1521_21T2/week10/virtual_memory.md

 Frame/page size is a power of 2.

+4k == 4096 bytes

-Whenever you access memory, translate virtual page to physical frame
+Whenever you access memory, translate virtual page to physical frame.
+- Slower than if we just use physical memory.
+- Memory management unit (MMU) - translations really fast

 Could work with varying sized pages/frames but a lot harder and slower.

 Could work with non power of 2 sizes but slower - power of 2 lets you use bitwise operators.

+2048 / 2 == 2048 >> 1

+010000 / 2 == 001000

 Q7) What is the difference between a virtual address and a physical address?

+- virtual address is an offset in a process' address space (virtual memory)
+- physical is an absolute offset inside actual memory.

 ## Translation